-This Skinny Tuna Noodle Casserole doesn’t taste “healthy”.
+This healthy Tuna Noodle Casserole doesn't taste "healthy".
 It has extra veggies, a high-quality tuna, and a creamy sauce for a fantastic, easy meal.

 If you're as old as I am, chances are you had a lot of tuna noodle casseroles as a kid.
 Cooked noodles, a can of tuna, some canned soup and maybe some onion or mushrooms.
 That was considered a well-rounded meal back then and it sure tasted good to me and my sisters.